sftp-nik/NetRecon/README.md

 - Create a new **Pull Request**.

 ## License
-This project is licensed under the **MIT Li
+This project is licensed under the **MIT Lic